digitalbrora/club-website/_posts/articles/2018-05-22-our-first-sample-post.md

   - Steven Mackay
 description: This is a test post
 ---
-This is a test news article
+This is a test news article.
+This first paragraph should stand out.

 It should help me link events and people to posts and have sane categories

+The layout must be able to cope with both long and short form articles